Supporting The Project

 - Honoured in a special section of the site (name and optional link to a webpage)

-- Honoured on a dedicated page in all PDR Press publications (this will begin with the next Selected Essays book due out early Autumn)
+- Honoured on a dedicated page in all PDR Press publications — (next book due out end of November 2016).

 - First refusal in all future limited edition PDR Press creations

 - Special end of year letter from the Editor

 * For those donating $30 (£20/€28) a year or more.